Yagyū Shume: Life

 According to『柳生藩旧記』(Yagyū han nikki, or Yagyū clan diary), Shume was originally named Sano Shume.
-This diary explained the reason for Toshitoshi's anger.
-Shume was not only a foreigner but a man Toshitoshi never met.
+This diary explained that Toshitoshi had become angry at the marriage because not only was Shume a foreigner, also a man Toshitoshi never met.
 Furthermore, Munenori allowed the marriage without consulting Toshitoshi.

-After this event, Yagyū domain line and Owari domain line never made peace.
+After this event, the Yagyū domain line and Owari domain line never made peace.
 However, this was not just because Shume married Toshitoshi's sister.
-Toshitoshi was the son of Munenori's elder brother, Toshikatsu and proud of himself as true successor of the Yagyū clan.
+Toshitoshi was the son of Munenori's elder brother, Toshikatsu and believed himself to be the true successor of the Yagyū clan.

 Shume died in 1651.
 He was buried in cemetery of Yagyū clan in Hōtokuji Temple.